araobp/can-bus/README.md

-# CAN adaptor to UART
+# CAN adapter to UART

 ![waveform](./doc/waveform.jpg)